 Aitkin goes on to say, “In fact, realization of Buddha-nature is not possible alone, and not possible unless one is open to nurturing (page 68).”
 Even Thoreau found his reclusive life at Walden Pond an opportunity to be kind to the animals, the trees, and the far away neighbors or towns people for he enjoyed them as much as they enjoyed him.
 But for most of us we do not live in the middle of the woods without electricity, flush toilets, cell phones, or the internet!
 We live in a community filled with people and things.
 For this community to be a better one—it must begin with me.

 Today I will remind myself to not speak of the faults of others.
 To observe my words as I think them and then ask myself what kind of “attitude” would be indicated if I spoke them.
 If they were not generated from within as compassionate words focused on the “other” with selflessness—then I need to be silent.
 I need to let them slip away out into the ethers of nothingness and begin again–this time with kindness, love, and compassion.
 This allows the person to see something that they may need to address and be willing to fix it.
 Now they go away feeling good about their relationship with me and thinking about how I shared with them in a loving, caring way.
 This is the way to live the life of a bodhisattva.

 Things to focus on this week:

-- Step five: Finally, keep a journal on the precept of “not stealing” and make note of how learning to embody it in thoughts, words, and actions is affecting your life.
+- Step four: Finally, keep a journal on the precept and make note of how learning to embody truth in all its aspects thoughts, words, and actions is affecting your life.
 Good luck with that!